Golf and Club Management (Co-op)

 ANTH-1012Cultural Anthropology3

-Students will learn about fundamental concepts in Cultural Anthropology and how these concepts relate to themselves, and how to reflect upon how to connect anthropological perspectives to Tourism, Hospitality and Culinary Arts.
-Students will practice applying the theoretical anthropological perspectives to a variety of topics and perform academic research and reporting.
-This course promotes the understanding of social and cultural behaviours and ideas within larger cultural contexts.
-This course encourages students to think critically about issues related to indigenous studies, diversity, relationship building and ultimately to their chosen programs of study and as global citizens.
+Students will learn about fundamental concepts in Cultural Anthropology and how these concepts relate to their own lives and to Tourism, Hospitality and Culinary Arts.
+Students will practice applying the theoretical anthropological perspectives to various topics and perform academic research and reporting.
+This course promotes understanding social and cultural behaviours and ideas within larger cultural contexts while encouraging global citizenship and problem-solving thinking regarding diversity, relationship building, and incorporating authentic cultural components in their chosen programs of study.

 FDMG-1124Cooking for Club Managers3